BoostGSoC20/Real/README.md

 Another major problem when dealing with real numbers is the representation of the irrational number as the number π or e<sup>π</sup>, they are not handled by the native number data types causing limitations when calculations are based on those numbers.
 Normally we define a truncation of those numbers that are good enough for our purposes, but many times, the needed precision depends on the operation to do and to the composition of multiple operations, therefore, we are unable to determine which is the correct precision until we run the programme.

 ### The boost::real solution
 Boost::real is a real number representation data type that address the mentioned issues using range arithmetic [1] and defining the precision as dynamical to be determined in run-time.
 The main goal of this data type is to represent a real number "a" as a programme that returns a finite or infinite set of intervals a(k) = [m<sub>k</sub> - e<sub>k</sub>, m<sub>k</sub> + e<sub>k</sub>], K ∈ N ≥ 0, e<sub>k</sub> ≥ 0.
 Where K1 < K2 ⇒ a(k2) &sub; a(k1).
-For this purposes, any Boost::real number has a precision const iterator that iterates the set of intervals representing the number.
+For this purposes, any Boost::real number has a precision const iterator that iterates the series of intervals representing the number.
+The series if interval are sorted from larger to smaller, thus, each time the iterator is increased, the number precision increases becuase the new calculated interval is smaller until the interval is the number itself (if possible).

 Also, to allow representing irrational numbers as π or e<sup>π</sup>, boost::real has a constructor that takes as parameter a function pointer, functor (function object with the operator ()) or lambda expression that for any integer n > 0, the function returns the n-th digit of the represented number.
-For example, the number &frac13 can easily be represented by a program that for any input n > 0, the function returns 3. **Note**: All irrational numbers are assumed to be in the interval (0, 1).
+For example, the number &frac13 can easily be represented by a program that for any input n > 0, the function returns 3.

 ## The boost::real numbers representation
 In boost::real, a number has one of the next three representations:

-    1. A number is a list of digits where the first ones are the integer part and the last ones are the fractional part.
-To determine where the integer part ends and the fractional part starts, an integer is used to represent the number of integer digits.
+    1. Explicit number: A number is a vector of digits sorted as in the number natural representation.
+To determine where the integer part ends and the fractional part starts, an integer is used as the exponent of a floating point number and determines where the integer part start and the fractional ends.
+Also a boolean is used to set the number as positive (True) or negative (False)
-    2. A number is an algorithm that one can ask what is the n-th digit and the algorithm will return that number.
+    2. Algorithmic number: This representation is equal to the Explicit number but instead of using a vector of digits, a lambda function must be provided.
+The lambda function takes an unsigned integer "n" as parameter and returns the n-th digit of the number.
     3. A number is a composition of two numbers related by an operator (+, -, *, /), the number creates pointers to the operands and each time the number is used, the operation is evaluated to return the result.

 Because of the third representation type, a number resulting from a complex calculus is a binary tree where each internal vertex is an operation and the vertex children are its operands.
-The tree leaves are those numbers represented by either (1) or (2) while the internal vertex is those numbers represented by (3).
+The tree leaves are those numbers represented by either (1) or (2) while the internal vertex are those numbers represented by (3).
 More information about the used number representation can be found in [3]

 ## The boost::real precision iterator.
-The boost::real::const_precision_iterator is a forward iterator [4] that iterates through the number range precisions.
-The iterator returns two numbers, a lower and upper bound that represent the [m<sub>k</sub> - e<sub>k</sub>, m<sub>k</sub> + e<sub>k</sub>] limits of the number for a given precision.
+The boost::real::const_precision_iterator is a forward iterator [4] that iterates through the number interval precisions.
+The iterator returns two numbers, a lower and an upper bound that represent the [m<sub>k</sub> - e<sub>k</sub>, m<sub>k</sub> + e<sub>k</sub>] limits of the number for a given precision.
 Each time the iterator is incremented, the interval range is decreased and a new interval with a better precision is obtained.
 Normally, there is no need to interact with the precision iterator and it is used by the boost::real operators <<, < and >.

 ## Interface

 ### Constructors and destructors
     1. boost::real()
-    2. boost::real(initializer_list<int> il)
+    2. boost::real(initializer_vector<int> il)
+    3. boost::real(initializer_vector<int> il, int exponent)
+    4. boost::real(initializer_vector<int> il, int exponent, bool sign)
+    5. boost::real((unsigned int) -> int il, int exponent)
+    5. boost::real((unsigned int) -> int il, int exponent, bool sign)
     3. boost::real(const boost::real& x)
     4. boost::~real()